HMS Conqueror (1881): Armament

 However that might be, the Mark II gun suffered from very severe production problems.
 By October 1884, the guns for Conqueror were expected to be finally ready by January 1885. had four of the same guns mounted 'en barbette' and successfully tested her front guns in March 1885.
 Over a year later, in May 1886, she then tested her aft guns.
 With a reduced charge, one of these burst on the first shot.

-On board Collingwood, the blast caused that the part of the gun in front of the trunnions broke of and was blasted overboard.
+On board Collingwood, the blast caused the part of the gun in front of the trunnions break off and was blasted overboard.
 There were no casualties, but in 1879, a similar burst had occurred in a turret on HMS Thunderer, killing 11 and wounding 35.
 The Collingwood incident led to the order to only use the Mark II guns in case of emergency.
 However, as the guns on board Conqueror were in a turret, even emergency use was unlikely.

 Conqueror was then re-armed with the 12-inch Mk III naval gun.
 Immediately after the May 1885 Collingwood incident, six all steel 12-inch guns meant for land service were re-designated for use on board ships.
 These were expected to be ready in 3-4 months.
 This was not to be, because in August 1886, the guns were expected to be mounted on Conqueror by mid-October 1886.

 The smaller guns were intended for use against small targets which could evade the ram and were not worth using the heavy artillery for.
 The torpedo tubes - six was the greatest number carried to date by a battleship - were placed aft and were intended for use against a target placed by accident or design astern of Conqueror, when the main armament would be valueless.